 All‐USA Academic Team nominees may also be considered for the Coca‐Cola Academic Team, New Century Pathway Scholarship programs, and All‐State Academic Teams where applicable.
-To be considered for these scholarships, students must be nominated by the designated nominator on their college’s campus.
+To be considered for these scholarships, students must have a completed application on file and be nominated by the designated nominator on their college’s campus.

-The online application opens September 15, 2018, for access by both students and nominators.
-Student access will close at 5:00 pm CT on November 21, 2018.
-Nominators will have until December 1, 2018, at 5:00 pm CT to submit their nominations.
+The online application is currently open for access by both students and nominators.
+Student access will close at 5:00pm CT on October 25, 2019.
+Nominators will have until November 8, 2019, at 5:00pm CT to submit their nominations.
 Student applications and nominations must be submitted online; incomplete applications will not be considered for nomination.

 Eligibility – Students MUST: